OsiriX-Foundation/kheops/README.md

 ## Docker environment variables

+#### `KHEOPS_ROOT_OIDC`

+The root URL of the OIDC/OAuth2 provider.
+Use the following example to avoid any problem. `https://keycloak.kheops.online`

 #### `KHEOPS_OIDC_PROVIDER`

-The URL of the OIDC/OAuth2 provider.
+The full URL of the OIDC/OAuth2 provider.

 #### `KHEOPS_UI_CLIENTID`